HornHehhf/LANTK/README.md

 sh run_ntk_google_experiments.sh
 sh run_ntl_google_experiments.sh
 ```
-Note that the commands are similar for CNN/CNTK/LANTK-HR (also 2-layer NNs) on multi-class classification.
+Note that these commands are similar for CNN/CNTK/LANTK-HR on multi-class classification and NN/NTK/LANTK-HR for 2-layer NNs.

 To reproduce the experiments for LANTK-NTH:
 ```